DavidSouther/software_craftsmanship/04_unit_testing/README.md

 # Unit Testing

+For most of the programs in the first few chapters, you may have picked up that every time we did a bit of work, we wrote some code immediately after it to see what it did and check that it worked.
+We'd erase it right away as we moved on, but having those little pieces of checking code served as a useful scaffolding while we took measured steps along our trail.

 * Unit Testing is validating programs work
 * Unit tests are focused
 * Unit tests are small